 The Company operates defined contribution pension arrangements for its employees and executive directors, where both the individual and the Company contribute to the retirement fund.
-There are no supplementary arrangements with either members of the Board or other key function holders.
+There are no supplementary arrangements or early retirement schemes in place.

 B.1.3 Material transactions with shareholders and members of the management body